-Many RVers are easily able to find work if you need a source of income.
-This could be finding seasonal work at National Parks, maintenance, and activities at your RV resort or other easy income.
+Many RVers can find work if you need a source of income.
+This could be seasonal work at National Parks, maintenance, and activities at your RV resort or other easy income.
 With the advent of wireless technology and capabilities, many RVers still choose to work full-time jobs by telecommuting and more employers are opening up to the idea of a remote workforce.

 Many full-time RVers choose an RV resort to call home base.
 RV resorts offer long-term leasing opportunities for people who have chosen to take on RV travel full-time.
 These resorts are not simple pads and bathrooms, many resorts offer stylish amenities, such as clubhouses, pools, fitness centers, and organized community events.

 These events and activities will allow you to meet many other like-minded people who have chosen to hit the road for good.
-You can easily find a great sense of community and fun, you may even meet and make some new lifetime friends in these type of resorts.
+You will find a sense of community and fun; you may even meet and make some new lifetime friends in these types of resorts.
 Communities like Escapees, KOA, Good Sam Club and more can bring you together with RVers across North America.

 Another great reason to choose full-time RVing is the quality of life that it affords.
-People who RV are more likely to be active, more likely to be outdoors and live a healthier lifestyle.
+People who RV are more likely to be active, enjoy the great outdoors and live a healthier lifestyle.
 All these factors are shown to contribute to happiness and quality of life.
 Not to mention that many people who RV together report that they develop stronger relationships and bonds due to the RV lifestyle.